50341 Class 100 Driving Motor Brake Second (Scrapped)

 Preservation Information

-In 1979/80 it was re-liveried again into Dark Green & Cream with silver roof and yellow end panels.
+In 1979/80, 50341 was re-liveried again into a darker Green & Cream with silver roof and yellow end panels.

 The West Somerset Railway purchased 50341 as a long term restoration project.
 Some bodywork was undertaken; however it was cut up at Mayer Parry, Snailwell in 1991, leaving 51118 as the only surviving Class 100 powercar.
 This was due to 50341’s poor condition and the railway’s decision to standardise on DMU types; choosing to retain a fleet of 115/117 suburban vehicles.